 You can have two frequencies programmed into your DMMCheck Plus instead of just the standard 100Hz signal.
 Specify any two frequencies between 25Hz and 20KHz when you place your order.
 The list, below, shows how close the generated frequencies will be to what you specify, with the actual frequencies and duty cycles recorded on the included "Measured Values" table as measured by our calibrated Agilent 53220A frequency counter.
 This option costs an additional $15.00

-Here is how you switch between the two frequencies: If the AC/DC switch is in the AC position on power-up or after switching from DC to AC with the power on, the lower of the two frequencies is generated.
+Switching between the two frequencies: If the AC/DC switch is in the AC position on power-up or after switching from DC to AC with the power on, the lower of the two frequencies is generated.
 While keeping the unit powered-on, slide the AC/DC switch to the DC position and then back to AC- the higher of the two frequencies is then generated.
-Subsequent switching from AC to DC and back to AC will select the other frequency.
+Subsequent switching from AC to DC and back to AC will swap frequencies.

 • Black plastic enclosure surrounds 9V battery mounted underneath circuit board